JordanMicahBennett/Supermathematics-and-Artificial-General-Intelligence/extra list of helpful resources.md

 9. [Learning Unitary Operators with Help From u(n)](https://arxiv.org/pdf/1607.04903.pdf) (Concerns Lie Algebra, in the regime of Deep Learning)

 10. [NYUSeminars, JHD, 2 February 2017](http://people.bath.ac.uk/masjhd/Meetings/NYUSeminars.pdf) (Concerns Berezinians and Darboux Transformations on the superline)

+11. [Construction of Hamiltonians by machine learning of energy and entanglement spectra](https://arxiv.org/pdf/1705.05372.pdf) (Concerns Hamiltonian Construction on classical computers)